carloleo/SecureChat/Server/README.md

-### Client implementation
+### Server implementation
-The client shall be configured as follow:
+The servers shall be configured as follow:
+1. In `user.txt` all users' usernames shall be inserted divided by a comma e.g., Alice,Bob,Pippo
-1. In the `Docs` shall be inserted the RSA private key named Username_key.pem
+3. For each user, in `Docs` shall be inserted the relative RSA public key named Username.pem
-2. In the `Docs` shall be inserted the CA's certificate named CA.pem
+2. In the `Docs` directory shall be inserted the server certificate named SecureChat_cert.pem
-2. In the `Docs` shall be inserted the CA's CRL named CA_crl.pem
+3. In the `Docs` directory shall be inserted the server RSA private key named SecureChat_key.pem

-#### The client will connect at localhost 8888 (SERVER_PORT utility.h)
+##### The application is served at INADDR_ANY 8888